Why Zero-Proof Cocktails Matter

 The second version is their twist on an Espresso Martini and is made with espresso, heavy cream, Coco Lopez, and maple syrup.
 This is a twist on one of the drinks from their upcoming fall menu, and let me tell you: IT IS GOOD.
 We fought over who was going to finish it (ok fine, not really).

 I would be remiss if I didn’t mention some of the bars that I know are doing zero-proof cocktails.
 The Kitchen at Commonplace was one of the OGs who brought on SEEDLIP at the very beginning.
-You can trust Chris and Josh to create a unique and delicious booze free cocktail to your tastes!
+You can trust the team to create a unique and delicious booze-free cocktail to your tastes!

 Word on the street is that Stitch is working on an alcohol-free cocktail menu.
 We didn’t get a chance to visit them, but I’m excited to see what they put out.